Byzantine-Robust Aggregation

 Federated averaging was framed in the 2016 McMahan et al. paper as a practical method for learning from decentralized data by aggregating locally computed updates.
 Byzantine-robust aggregation grew from the recognition that this aggregation point is also a security boundary: compromised clients can try to alter the shared model without touching honest clients' raw data.

-By June 16, 2026, robust aggregation is best treated as one control in a larger AI-security program.
+By June 25, 2026, robust aggregation is best treated as one control in a larger AI-security program.
 Bagdasaryan et al. demonstrated model-replacement backdoors in federated learning, while Fang et al. studied poisoning attacks against Byzantine-robust federated-learning methods and found that claimed robustness could fail under adaptive local-model poisoning.
+The practical lesson is not that robust aggregation is useless; it is that a proof or benchmark covers a particular adversary, rule, and data setting.

 Current Context

 NIST's 2025 adversarial machine-learning taxonomy gives poisoning, evasion, privacy breach, attacker capability, and lifecycle stage a common AI-security vocabulary.
-Byzantine-robust aggregation fits that vocabulary as a mitigation for model-update attacks where clients are numerous, remote, or partly trusted.
+It treats model poisoning as especially relevant to federated learning, where clients send local model updates to an aggregating server.
+Byzantine-robust aggregation fits that vocabulary as a mitigation for model-update integrity attacks where clients are numerous, remote, or partly trusted.

-NIST's privacy-preserving federated-learning series also separates protecting input data, model updates, and trained models.
-A system can keep raw data local while still leaking through updates, or protect updates cryptographically while accepting harmful aggregate behavior.
+NIST and UK government material on privacy-preserving federated learning also separates protecting input data, model updates, trained models, and implementation pipelines.
+A system can keep raw data local while still leaking through updates, protect updates cryptographically while accepting harmful aggregate behavior, or pass a clean benchmark while remaining vulnerable to targeted backdoors.

 Privacy and Secure Aggregation

 The hardest design tradeoff is between inspection and privacy.
 Secure aggregation protocols, including the practical protocol published by Bonawitz and collaborators, let a server learn an aggregate without seeing individual updates.
-That protects client confidentiality, but it can make update-level anomaly detection harder unless robustness is built into the protocol, performed before encryption, or handled through client-side or aggregate-level safeguards.
+That protects client confidentiality, but it can make update-level anomaly detection harder unless robustness is built into the protocol, performed before encryption, or handled through client-side, cryptographic, trusted-execution, or aggregate-level safeguards.

 Uses

-Byzantine-robust aggregation is relevant wherever collaborative training includes untrusted or failure-prone participants: phones, edge devices, hospitals, financial institutions, vehicles, schools, public agencies, or multi-tenant enterprise systems.
-A review should test scaled updates, inverted signs, sybils, backdoor-triggered gradients, and mislabeled data.
+Byzantine-robust aggregation is relevant wherever collaborative training includes untrusted or failure-prone participants: phones, edge devices, hospitals, financial institutions, vehicles, schools, public agencies, laboratories, or multi-tenant enterprise systems.
+A review should test scaled updates, inverted signs, sybils, backdoor-triggered gradients, mislabeled data, availability attacks, targeted class attacks, and attacks that preserve average accuracy while changing trigger behavior.

 Limits and Failure Modes